 What does a literary agent’s typical day look like?
 How did they find some of their clients?
 Do they go through rounds of edits with their clients before going out on submission to publishing houses?
 How are movie rights sold, and what are some of the differences between submitting screenplays, novels, and nonfiction?
 Join three agents for a discussion on the nuts and bolts of agenting.
 First session featuring Mary C. Moore, Jessica Watterson, and Ken Sherman.
 Second session featuring Mitchell Waters, Tiegen Kosiak, and DongWon Song.

 First Page Reads.
 Friday Lunch, Ballroom; Saturday Lunch, Ballroom

 When an agent or editor’s inbox is overflowing and other responsibilities are calling, how far do they read a first page before moving onto the next submission?
 Listen to four industry experts respond to the anonymous first pages of conference attendees and find out if they stop reading, and why.

-Friday with DongWon Song, Heather Flaherty, Tiegen Kosiak, and Amber Oliver.
+Friday with DongWon Song, Mitchell Waters, Tiegen Kosiak, and Amber Oliver.

 Saturday with Jessica Watterson, Mary C. Moore, Russell Busse, and Brad Schreiber.

 Submissions to the first page reads can be purchased on the conference website and should be emailed to email@example.com by April 25th, 2019.
 Each $5 purchase gives the author one entry.
 Attendees can purchase more than one entry to increase the chances of their entry being read.